pycontribs/jcli/README.md

 Install
 -------

 A virtual environment is recommended for development.
-To install `jcli` on your system, run the following commands:
+To install latest version of `jcli` on your system, run the following commands:

     virtualenv .venv
     source .venv/bin/activate
     pip install -r requirements.txt -e .

+For quick installation:

+    scripts/quick_install.sh

+To install from PyPi (not necessarily latest version!):

+    pip install jcli

 Setup config
 ------------